MicrosoftDocs/windows365/Windows365/enterprise/in-development.md

 End users will be able to manually run connectivity checks on their Cloud PCs from [windows365.microsoft.com](https://windows365.microsoft.com).

-### Remoting connections report deprecation<!--52990648-->

-The remoting connection report will be retired on December 31st, 2024.
-After this date, refer to the [Cloud PC connection quality report](report-cloud-pc-connection-quality.md).

 <!-- ***********************************************-->
 ## Provisioning